greg-raven/Uncommon-Sense/_posts/2012-08-08-government-is-the-opposite-of-liberty.md

 ---
-title: 'Government is the opposite of liberty'
+title: "Government is the opposite of liberty"
 layout: post
 categories:
 - government